 The Medicare Part D Prescription Drug Benefit

-Medicare Prescription Drug Plan Availability in 2016
+Medicare Prescription Drug Plan Availability in 2017

-In 2016, 886 PDPs will be offered across the 34 PDP regions nationwide (excluding the territories).
-This represents a decrease of 115 PDPs, or 11%, since 2015, a 24% drop since 2014, and the smallest number of PDPs available since Part D started in 2006 (Figure 1).
+In 2017, 746 PDPs will be offered across the 34 PDP regions nationwide (excluding the territories).
+This represents a decrease of 140 PDPs, or 16%, since 2016, a 25% reduction since 2015, and the smallest number of PDPs available since Part D started in 2006 (Figure 1).

-Low-Income Subsidy Plan Availability in 2016
+Low-Income Subsidy Plan Availability in 2017

-Benchmark plan availability varies widely at the state level.
-The number of premium-free plans in 2016 ranges from a low of 2 plans in Hawaii and 3 plans in Florida to 10 plans in Nevada, Idaho/Utah, and Pennsylvania/West Virginia (Figure 4).
-Hawaii will experience the largest reduction in premium-free plan availability between 2015 and 2016—from 9 benchmark plans in 2015 to 2 in 2016; the next largest reduction will occur in Alabama/Tennessee, Louisiana, and Oklahoma, each of which is losing 3 benchmark plans between 2015 and 2016.
+Benchmark plan availability varies at the Part D region level (Figure 4).
+The number of premium-free plans in 2017 ranges from a low of 3 plans in Florida to 10 plans in Arizona and Delaware/Maryland/Washington D.C.
+Most regions will have a similar number of benchmark plans in 2017 as in 2016, although Hawaii will experience the largest increase in premium-free plan availability between 2016 and 2017—from 2 benchmark plans in 2016 to 5 in 2017.

-Part D Plan Premiums and Benefits in 2016
+Part D Plan Premiums and Benefits in 2017

-According to CMS, the 2016 Part D base beneficiary premium is $34.10, a 3% increase from 2015.2 Actual PDP monthly premiums in 2016 will vary across plans and regions, ranging from a low of $11.40 for a PDP in Arkansas to a high of $174.70 for a PDP in Florida.
-Part D enrollees with higher incomes ($85,000/individual; $170,000/couple) pay an income-related monthly premium surcharge, ranging from $12.70 to $72.90 in 2016, in addition to the monthly premium for their specific plan.3 According to CMS, an estimated 2.5 million Part D enrollees (6%) are expected to pay income-related Part D premiums in 2016.
+Part D enrollees with higher incomes ($85,000/individual; $170,000/couple) pay an income-related monthly premium surcharge, ranging from $13.30 to $76.20 in 2017 (depending on their income level), in addition to the monthly premium for their specific plan.3 According to CMS projections, an estimated 2.9 million Part D enrollees (6%) will pay income-related Part D premiums in 2017.

 Part D and Low-Income Subsidy Enrollment